Why Mental Health Matters

 Explore why unspoken thoughts and silences matter in therapy.
 Discover how psychoanalytic psychology helps bring the unsayable to light, fostering healing and self-understanding.

-Myles Medwell, Clinical Psychologist Melbourne, Psychoanalysis Melbourne, Myles Medwell Psychology, Psychotherapist Melbourne, Clinical Psychologist Richmond, ADHD and ASD Assessment Richmond, Mental Health Assessment Richmond, Psychology Practice Richmond, man dancing
+Myles Medwell, Clinical Psychologist Melbourne, Psychoanalysis Melbourne, Myles Medwell Psychology, Psychotherapist Melbourne, Clinical Psychologist Richmond, Mental Health Assessment Richmond, Psychology Practice Richmond, man dancing

 When the Body Speaks